-4.5 Portfolio of Other Potential Projects and Management Actions
+4.5.
+Portfolio of Other Potential Projects and Management Actions

 In addition to the PMAs developed for implementation, the GSA has identified a portfolio of other potential PMAs that could provide benefits with respect to one or more of the sustainability indicators.
-These PMAs are still under development and require additional information that would be determined through future monitoring and evaluation, and as the GSA continues to identify and collect additional data.
-This section provides descriptions for these other potential PMAs that could be selected for future implementation in the Bowman Subbasin if needed to maintain sustainability.
+These PMAs are still under development and require additional information that would be determined through future monitoring and evaluation, and as the GSA continues to identify and fill data gaps.
+This section provides descriptions for these other potential PMAs that could be selected for future implementation in the Antelope Subbasin if needed to maintain sustainability.

-While the Bowman Subbasin is currently sustainable and is expected to be managed sustainably throughout the GSP planning and implementation horizon, the GSA has planned an adaptive management strategy that will be informed by continued monitoring of groundwater conditions throughout GSP implementation.
-If monitoring indicates that established measurable objectives (MOs) cannot be maintained and/or that minimum thresholds (MTs) are being approached, one or more of these potential PMAs could be evaluated and selected for implementation to ensure that the sustainability goal is achieved and that undesirable results do not occur.
+While the Antelope Subbasin is expected to be managed sustainably by 2042, the GSA has planned an adaptive management strategy that will be informed by continued monitoring of groundwater conditions throughout GSP implementation.
+If monitoring indicates that established measurable objectives (Mos) cannot be maintained and/or that minimum thresholds (MTs) are being approached, one or more of these potential PMAs could be evaluated and selected for implementation to ensure that the sustainability goal is achieved and that undesirable results do not occur.

 The portfolio of potential PMAs is summarized below, organized according to PMA type.
 "Projects" generally refer to structural features or activities that may require construction and related permitting activities (e.g., recharge basins, Flood-MAR).
 "Management actions" are typically non-structural programs, policies, or efforts that serve to change behaviors and practices around groundwater use designed to support sustainable groundwater management (e.g., education programs, well ordinances).
-Per 23 CCR §354.44(b)(2), the potential management actions include demand management efforts that could be rapidly implemented and scaled if the Bowman Subbasin is approaching minimum thresholds specified in the GSP.
+Per 23 CCR §354.44(b)(2), the potential management actions include demand management efforts that could be rapidly implemented and scaled if the Antelope Subbasin is approaching minimum thresholds specified in the GSP.
 Projects and management actions are expected to benefit specific groundwater sustainability indicators through their implementation, for example improving groundwater levels, groundwater storage, or water quality.
 "Other" activities are also proposed that do not directly benefit specific groundwater sustainability indicators but are still beneficial for effectively implementing the GSP.
 Examples of other activities include studies, monitoring, and improvements in modeling to better understand groundwater conditions in the Subbasin.